1-16 of 17

 Please note we always suggest that a structural engineer is consulted to identify the reason for structural movement and advise on the correct solution.

-The Permagard Crack Stitching System may make up one of a number of solutions that should be implemented to stop structural movement.
+Our Easi-Fix Crack Stitching System may make up one of a number of solutions that should be implemented to stop structural movement.
+Easi-Fix is a specialist range of structural repair products that are precision engineered, highly effective and long-lasting.
+We stock a wide range of helical bars for a number of different applications.
 Call our team of technical advisers today for more information on 0117 982 3282.